 Future Canon mirrorless camera could employ an electronic viewfinder

 A lot of sources have said that the Canon EOS M3 will be released in two versions, one with an electronic viewfinder and another one without that.
-However, this model has been announced and it does not have an EVF.
+However, this model has been announced

 The Japan-based company may change this aspect in the future, as it has patented a new autofocus technology which will have implications in a Canon mirrorless camera with an integrated electronic viewfinder.